sudo-shakyo/personal-website/README.md

 ---

 ##  Overview
-PS: This project has a lot of buggy code, not well commented code, please forgive me for that.
+PS: This project has a lot of buggy code, not well commented code, please forgive me for that. (i made it years ago, just made minute changes in the past few days)

 This repository contains a Django-based personal website featuring: